one by one UHC Webinar & Report Launch

 How to Use COVID-19 to Build Better UHC Systems in Africa

 June 5th, 2020 • 10:00 -11:30 am EST • 5:00-6:30 PM EAT

 UHC WEBINAR & REPORT LAUNCH

-In discussion with H.E. former President Jakaya Kikwete, senior Africa officials, and global health experts, this high-level webinar will focus on how the COVID-19 pandemic underscores a pressing need to implement UHC.
-Speakers will highlight how multi-sectoral collaboration is a pathway to achieving resilient, sustainable, and quality UHC in Africa by 2030.
+In discussion with H.E. former President Jakaya Kikwete, senior Africa officials, and global health experts, this high-level webinar focused on how the COVID-19 pandemic underscores a pressing need to implement UHC.
+Speakers highlighted how multi-sectoral collaboration is a pathway to achieving resilient, sustainable, and quality UHC in Africa by 2030.

-At the event, Harvard Global Health Institute and The Access Challenge will launch the 2020 One by One UHC Report, “Africa Leads the Way: Harnessing Multi-sectoral Collaboration to Achieve UHC.” an outcome of One by One UHC Conference 2019, which occurred alongside the 74th UN General Assembly.
+At the event, Harvard Global Health Institute and The Access Challenge launched the 2020 One by One UHC Report, “Africa Leads the Way: Harnessing Multi-sectoral Collaboration to Achieve UHC.” an outcome of One by One UHC Conference 2019, which occurred alongside the 74th UN General Assembly.

 This is a webinar for African leadership, communities, and global partners to discuss how cooperation through the COVID-19 response can build the necessary foundation for equitable and affordable health systems for all.

 WATCH THE EVENT RECORDING:

 H.E.
 Dr. Jakaya Mrisho Kikwete,

 Former President of the United Republic of Tanzania